Blog icon

 Biography

-For the last year, I've been project leader for the "Agriculture and Food Data School", an intensive and immersive internship aimed at up-skilling our staff in digital literacy.
-I've seen this program grow from an educational experiment in the imaginations of individuals, to a transformative experience for a select few, through to its ultimate CSIRO-wide roll-out as the Digital+Domain's "Digital Academy".
+Previously, Dr McElroy was project leader for the change-management piece "Agriculture and Food Data School", an intensive and immersive internship aimed at up-skilling staff in digital literacy.
+During her involvement, this program grew from an educational experiment in the imaginations of individuals, to a transformative experience for a select few, through to its ultimate CSIRO-wide roll-out as the Digital+Domain's "Digital Academy".
+Dr McElroy’s strong personal commitment to excellence and inclusivity in digital literacy education is also evidenced through her involvement in the Data Carpentry global community as an instructor trainer.
+Dr McElroy actively mentors junior researchers including both postdoctoral fellows and students, and is committed to creating an inclusive research environment where digital literacy and innovative thinking thrive.

 Other Interests